U.S. airlines brace to lobby new president on EU row

 To hasten the quest for a global alternative, officials from the European Union - which as a bloc is only an observer at the ICAO - are working with the U.N. body.

-The aim is to get enough positive signals to avert a crisis when airlines receive their first emissions bills in April after a slow phase-in of the EU law finalized in 2009.
+The aim is to get enough positive signals to avert a crisis when airlines receive their first emissions bills in April after a slow phase-in of the EU law finalised in 2009.

 “The question is how to get past April,” one diplomat said on condition of anonymity.
 “If we get into rounds of retaliation, it will be much harder to find a solution.”